-- Stay on track with treatment - Stay away from unhealthy coping habits like smoking or alcohol
+- Stay on track with treatment

+- Stay away from unhealthy coping habits like smoking or alcohol

+- Seat healthy on a budget

+- B Exercise more

-- Ask for help - Say no to needless obligations
+-  Ask for help

+- Say no to needless obligations

 It can help you reach your goals

 We all have dreams and goals - eating healthier, getting in shape, finding a new job.
 If you're feeling stuck, a therapist can give you the strategies you need to break old patterns and habits that are holding you back.
 They can help you create a doable plan for going after your goals.
 And they can share tips for staying motivated.
 That's something we all need at different times in life.